 A forced air propane heater comprises an ignition system, a fan, and a combustion mechanism.
 A source of propane gas is connected to the heater via the hose.
 The hose is fitted with a regulator that you can use to control the amount of propane that gets into the heater.

 When the pilot ignition system is set off, the propane is burned to produce heat and other products.
-The fan forces the heated air out of the heater to the environment.
+The fan forces the heated air out of the heater into the environment.

 As the hot air is forced out of the heater, it spreads across the room.
 The air then rises in the form of convection currents.
 This process of movement of air is repeated as long as the propane heater is running.